frizzleqq/f1-dbt-duckdb/README.md

 ### Staging:

-Staging is done by
+Staging is done by a Dagster Multi-Asset ([./foneplatform/assets/ergast.py](./foneplatform/assets/ergast.py)):
 1. Downloading ZIP of CSV files (http://ergast.com/downloads/f1db_csv.zip)
-1. In Dagster asset: Read CSV using DuckDB and store the asset-result as Parquet using the `LocalParquetIOManager`
+1. Read CSV using DuckDB and store the asset-result as Parquet using the `LocalParquetIOManager`
 1. (dbt will create in-memory external tables using the Parquet files)

 ## dbt